nerdmaennchen/qrqma/src/qrqma/README.md

 ## Variables

 Template variables are passed to the template renderer or defined inside the template.
+There are two stages when you can pass variables to the renderer:
+- during the Template's construction time
+  Variables passed this way will be considered constant; if the template compiler can deduce that a variable/expression substitution will yield a constant it will reduce the expression and possibly generate static-only output.
+  This is what makes qrqma so fast!
+- during the Template's rendering time
+  Variables passed here will be rendered the very same way as in Jinja.
+  Except for variables that were already specified during compilation.
+Pre-rendered expressions/variables cannot be overridden during rendering time.

 Attributes and member functions of variables cannot be (directly) accessed from within a qrqma template.
 However, a function to provide an accessor can easily be passed to the renderer.
 Elements of variables of type ``symbols::Map`` (which implies a map from ``std::string``s as keys to ``std::any``s) can be accessed like so:

 ~~~